Dialysis catheter: Permanent access

 The lumens of this type of catheter is larger, have a cuff that tunnel under the skin away from the venous insertion site with only two lumens.
 The catheter course under the skin helps to prevent infection going into bloodstream, as seen in temporary catheters.

 Catheter placement

 Common site of catheter placement is placed by puncturing the right internal jugular vein (IJV) in the neck, advancing into superior vena cava (SVC) towards the right atrium of the heart due to its straightforward path into the SVC.
-Alternatively, an SVC catheter can be inserted via the right external jugular vein (EJV) if right IJV is inaccessible.
+Alternatively, a SVC catheter can be inserted via the right external jugular vein (EJV) if right IJV is inaccessible.
 If both IJV and EJV are both not accessible, left IJV can be assessed.
 However, left IJV access is more difficult that right IJV because of its tortuous course to the SVC.

 Complications

 Some common malfunctions of dialysis catheters include clotting, infection, and kinking.
 One of the most common errors of tunnel hemodialysis catheter insertions is failure to locate the arterial limb of the catheter medially and the venous limb laterally.
 This must be done, because most catheters have a memory in the plastic, which will cause the catheter to try to resume its natural straight form.
 If the arterial limb is placed laterally, this will cause the arterial inlet to float up against the vein wall, or even up against the rim of the inlet of the atrium.
 This has the same effect as a vacuum cleaner hose sucking up against curtains.
 This results in poor blood flows, and can force the dialysis staff to reverse flow, using the venous limb of the catheter as the arterial.
 This will result in more inefficient dialysis, as there will be admixing of blood from the catheter (cleaning the same blood, over again).
 A dialysis catheter must have infusion of 30cc or greater to keep the line open.
 Intravenous fluids at 30ml per hour should be hung if being used for infusion.